 Source: van Alphen et al., 2024.

-The concept of GEP is indeed receiving increasing attention worldwide.
+The concept of GEP is receiving increasing attention worldwide.
 In March 2021, the UN Statistical Committee approved a global standard on Ecosystem Accounting (EA) under the System of Environmental Economic Accounting (SEEA), which reflects the contribution of nature in measuring economic prosperity and human well-being (UN, 2021b).
 Since then, several countries have started developments related to its adoption and policy implementation (Comte et al., 2022).
 For instance, the Netherlands and Iceland have decided to reflect the value of ecosystem services in national accounts (de Jongh et al., 2021, Cook et al., 2022).
 China is the first country to implement the GEP and integrate the value of ecosystem services into decision-making processes alongside conventional macroeconomic indicators such as GDP (Ouyang et al. 2020; Zheng et al. 2023).

 The strength of GEP lies largely in the fact that it can serve as a complement to GDP measures.
 By using the national accounts approach, it provides policymakers with a clear and intuitive indicator of the value of nature.
 The use of GEP alongside other macroeconomic indicators provides a more accurate picture of the impact of policies on the economy and on nature, to be included in the decision-making process.
 Analogous to GDP, GEP can be assessed not only as a single metric; an evaluation of the different components and related indicators is also useful.
 Trade-offs (and synergies) among different categories of ecosystem services, such as provisioning services, regulating services, and cultural services, are seen as one of the most important current sustainability issues and should be considered in decision-making (Bennett et al., 2023; Le et al., 2023).